Annual program fundraiser in Manhattan generates $200,000 for Red Storm Athletics.

 Photos from day one of the 2013 NCAA Tournament First Round at Carnesecca Arena on March 23, 2013.

 Regarded as one of the top up-and-coming mentors in women's basketball, Tartamella's coaching career has been forged over a nine-year tenure assisting St. John's all-time winningest coach Kim Barnes Arico (2003-12).
-Beginning as a Red Storm graduate assistant in 2002, Tartamella, 32 at the time of hire, worked his way through the ranks and served as Barnes Arico's associate head coach for the four seasons leading up to his elevation to head coach.
-He has been an integral part of a staff that has been to four NCAA Tournaments, with an undefeated record in the First Round, including St. John's run to its first-ever NCAA Sweet 16 in 2012.
-As a program, St. John's has been to the NCAA Tournament seven times, four with Tartamella on staff.
+Beginning as a Red Storm graduate assistant in 2002, Tartamella, 34, worked his way through the ranks and served as Barnes Arico's associate head coach for the four seasons leading up to his elevation to head coach.
+He has been an integral part of a staff that has been to five NCAA Tournaments, including St. John's run to its first-ever NCAA Sweet 16 in 2012.
+As a program, St. John's has been to the NCAA Tournament eight times, five with Tartamella on staff.

-In his nine-year career with the Red Storm, Tartamella has played a vital role in helping turn around the St. John's women's basketball program and lead it to its present successes.
-During Tartamella's tenure, St. John's has advanced to nine BIG EAST Tournaments, two Women's National Invitation Tournament appearances, including a WNIT Quarterfinals in 2007-08, and four NCAA Tournaments, including the program's first NCAA Tournament berth in more than 17 years during the 2005-06 campaign, and St. John's first-ever NCAA Regional Semifinal appearance in 2011-12.
-Tartamella has coached 19 All-BIG EAST and All-Rookie players, 12 All-Met selections and has enjoyed many a national Top 25 ranking during his time at St. John's, including a program-best No. 13 Associated Press ranking during the 2011-12 campaign.
+In his 10-year career with the Red Storm, Tartamella has played a vital role in helping turn around the St. John's women's basketball program and lead it to its present successes.
+During Tartamella's tenure, St. John's has advanced to 10 BIG EAST Tournaments, two Women's National Invitation Tournament appearances, including a WNIT Quarterfinals in 2007-08, and five NCAA Tournaments, including the program's first NCAA Tournament berth in more than 17 years during the 2005-06 campaign, and St. John's first-ever NCAA Regional Semifinal appearance in 2011-12.
+Tartamella has coached 22 All-BIG EAST and All-Rookie players, 15 All-Met selections and has enjoyed many a national Top 25 ranking during his time at St. John's, including a program-best No. 13 Associated Press ranking during the 2011-12 campaign.

 In 2008-09, Tartamella's first season as associate head coach, he helped then-freshman Da'Shena Stevens become one of the best rookies in St. John's history, as she broke the rookie scoring record and became the second player in program history to earn BIG EAST Freshman of the Year.
 Stevens further developed under his tutelage, as she was named a 2010 Associated Press All-American Honorable Mention Selection, an All-BIG EAST First Team honoree and the 2010 MBWA Player of the Year.